stdware/qwindowkit/README.md

 }
 ```

-You can also initialize the agent after the window constructs.
+If you don't want to derive a new widget class or change the constructor, you can initialize the agent after the window constructs.

 ```c++
 auto w = new MyWidget();